 Recognition and accreditation is the Department of Justice's certification of charitable agencies (including libraries) and staff.
 It allows non-attorney staff to practice immigration law before the Department of Homeland Security and the immigration courts.
 To apply for R&A, a library must demonstrate broad knowledge and adequate experience in immigration law and its staff must meet fitness requirements.
-Visit cliniclegal. org/R&A to learn more.
+Visit cliniclegal.org/ issues/recognition-and-accreditation to learn more.

 by the DOJ allows sites to expand upon services they already offer, such as ESL classes and citizenship workshops.
-Instead of only helping someone fill out a citizenship application, now librarians can see the case through.
+Accredited librarians working at recognized libraries can see immigration cases through from beginning to end.

-There is a thin line between being helpful and giving legal advice.
+There is a thin line between being helpful and giving legal advice